 End-to-End training is probably both the most complex and most studied form of input-output composition of Machine Learning models.
 This paper and this paper and this paper all build categories on top of this kind of composition.

-In end-to-end training, we train and at the same time from a set of samples .
+In both unsupervised and supervised feature transformations, the training process for does not begin until is fully trained.
+In contrast, in end-to-end training, we train and at the same time from a set of samples in .
 We never explicitly construct the datasets or .
 In general, we need our Machine Learning models to have a special structure in order to employ this strategy.
 For example, the Backprop as functor paper defines the notions of request and update functions to characterize this.
 Because of the chain rule, we can define these functions and employ end-to-end training whenever our models are parameteric and differentiable.

 In meta-learning, or learning to learn, the training or “update” function for one Machine Learning model is defined by another Machine Learning model.
 In certain cases, like those described in this paper, we can define a notion of composition where is a model with an inference function equivalent to that of and a training function defined based on ’s inference and training functions.
 This is described in more detail for the parametric and differentiable case here.